 1. Switch to mixed feeding.
 Commercial concentrate (10% of mix) + darak + copra meal + cracked corn.
 Cuts feed cost by ₱2,000-₱3,000/head.
 Your pigs grow 2-3 weeks slower, but the peso savings more than cover it.
 See feed formulation guide.

 2. Downsize, don't quit.
 If 20 heads is too much capital risk, drop to 10.
 Per-head cost goes up slightly (retail feed prices), but total capital at risk goes down by half.
 You can still learn and improve.
+And if you're completely out of capital, paiwi or hatian arrangements let you raise someone else's pigs for a profit share until you rebuild your own.

 3. Time your batches.
 Buy weaners in July-August, sell November-December for the Christmas premium (+₱15-25/kg).
 That's ₱1,400-₱2,400 free profit per pig for timing alone.
 See SwineFlow batch management.

 4. Find better buyers.
 Biyaheros pay ₱165-185/kg.
 Lechon operators pay ₱180-220/kg.
 Small butchers pay ₱185-210/kg.
 The extra ₱15-30/kg on 10 heads is ₱14,000-₱28,000 more per batch.
-See how to sell pigs.
+See the buyer ladder by region and margin.

 If You Lost Pigs: How to File a PCIC Claim